tomato42/tls13-spec/draft-ietf-tls-tls13.md

        key_block = PRF(MS,
                        "key expansion",
-                       SecurityParameters.server_random +
+                       session_hash);

-                       SecurityParameters.client_random);
+where MS is the relevant master secret and session_hash is the value defined in {{the-session-hash}}.

-where MS is the relevant master secret.
 The PRF is computed enough times to generate the necessary amount of data for the key_block, which is then partitioned as follows:

        client_write_key[SecurityParameters.enc_key_length]